HMT Alvis: Early World War II

 No provisions or the fish caught were taken from the Alvis by the Germans.
-The reason the U-Boat commander did not sink the Alvis was that, in his opinion, the 13-man crew would never make it back to shore in their lifeboat.
-The Alvis returned unharmed to her homeport of Fleetwood, but that same day the U-Boat commander found 3 other Fleetwood vessels.
+The reason the U-boat commander did not sink the Alvis was that, in his opinion, the 13-man crew would never make it back to shore in their lifeboat.
+The Alvis returned unharmed to her homeport of Fleetwood, but that same day the U-Boat commander found three other Fleetwood vessels.
 They were the Arlita, the Lord Minto, and the Nancy Hague.
 After removing the crews from the Arlita and Lord Minto onto the Nancy Hague, the U-35 sank the two empty ships.
 The three crews returned to Fleetwood aboard the Nancy Hague.

-The Alvis was subsequently requisitioned in 1940 by the Admiralty.
+Alvis was subsequently requisitioned in 1940 by the Admiralty.
 Werner Lott was taken prisoner of war aboard HMS Kingston, with all of his crew, after he scuttled his U-boat on 29 November 1939.

-U-35's Account of Events
+U-35's account

-The fishing trawler Alvis was the first British ship U-35 encountered in the North Atlantic.
+The fishing trawler Alvis was the first British ship the German submarine U-35 encountered in the North Atlantic.
 She allowed Alvis to pass unharmed on 18 September 1939, after realising that the thirteen man crew could never have reached land in the available lifeboat.
 In return, the British captain warned U-35 that the Royal Navy aircraft carrier Ark Royal was in the general area.

-The following details were extracted from U-35's war diary:
+U-35's war diary recorded: